050-000-203 Apigenin

 1. The chamomile extract has long been used as an after-meal and bedtime drink;

-2. Chamomile extract used for its soothing effects and ability to support normal tone in the digestive tract;
+2. Chamomile extract is used for its soothing effects and ability to support normal tone in the digestive tract;

-3. The chamomile extract used for a variety of ailments including colic (especially in children), bloat, mild upper respiratory infections, premenstrual pain, anxiety, and insomnia;
+3. The chamomile extract is used for a variety of ailments including colic (especially in children), bloat, mild upper respiratory infections, premenstrual pain, anxiety, and insomnia;

 4. Chamomile extract treats sore and chapped nipples in nursing mothers, as well as minor skin infections and abrasions.
 Eye drops made from these herbs are also used for tired eyes and mild ocular infections.